Denton city manager makes it official: He's leaving

 Hileman’s last day at Denton City Hall is Feb.
 28. His first day as city manager in Palm Springs is March 1.

-“I think it’s a massive loss,” Denton City Council member Paul Meltzer said.
+“I think it’s a massive loss,” City Council member Paul Meltzer said earlier this week.
 “His financial management through tough times has been exemplary.
 It’s a blow.”

 “I didn’t even know he was looking for another job,” she said.
 “I wish him well, and I agree that it is time for him to move on.
 I think he did a lot of good for Denton when he first came here.
 But it got to a point where I believed it was time for the city to say, ‘Thank you.
 Next.’”